Timson99/cmsi488/homework3/README.md

-**PLEASE DOUBLE-CHECK THESE, I PROBABLY SCREWED UP ON SOME, THANK YOU**

 **1.)
 Classify the following as a syntax error, semantic error, or not a compile time error.
 In the case where code is given, assume all identifiers are properly declared and in scope.
 All items refer to the Java language.**

   a.) ```x+++-y``` is **not a compile time error**.